Phyo991/Handwritten-Digit-Classification-with-PyTorch/README.md

 # Handwritten Digit Classification with PyTorch

-Welcome to my project on handwritten digit classification using PyTorch!
+Welcome to my project on handwritten digit classification using PyTorch! based on a Coursera project from the computer vision course.
 This repository contains my implementation of a Softmax classifier designed to accurately recognize and classify digits from the iconic MNIST dataset.
 The goal of this project is to demonstrate the application of PyTorch in building a simple yet powerful neural network for image classification.

 ## Project Overview